-I received my PhD in Religious Studies from the University of Toronto in 2010 and my MA in Religion and Culture from Wilfrid Laurier University in 1998.
+I received my PhD in Religious Studies from the University of Toronto in 2010 and my MA in Religion and Culture from Wilfrid Laurier University in 1998; currently I am completing a Master Universitario program at the Pontifical University of Saint Anselm (Rome).
 In 1995 and 1997 I worked on archaeological sites (Iron Age, Roman period, early Islamic period) in Jordan.

 Research Interests / Ongoing Projects